benedictaquino/cpp-primer/ch04/README.md

 i % 2 == 0
 ```

-If the above expression is true, then `i` is even, otherwise it is odd.
+If the above expression is `true`, then `i` is even, otherwise it is odd.

 **Exercise 4.7:** What does overflow mean?
 Show three expressions that will overflow.